rova

 Monday, April 13 (NZST)

-So if the weather has got you down, know that you can chuck on your favourite house pants, a bowl of reasonably priced chips and enjoy Couchella from the prime position of your living room couch across the next couple of weekends!
+So, chuck on your favourite house pants, grab a bowl of reasonably priced chips and enjoy Couch-ella from the prime position of your living room across the weekend!
+Being front left is overrated anyway...

 Published by Melissa Low